nickzeppos/legis-match/README.md

 6. Lemmatize
 7. Tokenize

+#### Detailed Comparison
+1. Drop mask special characters
+2. Push to lowercase
+3. Drop puncutation
+4. Normalize whitespace

+We store these normalized versions alongside the rest of the payload.

 ### Candidate Selection vs. Detailed Comparison
-At this point in the procedure, we have a database with a bunch of records representing parsed sections.
+At this point in the procedure, we have a database with a bunch of records representing parsed sections, and normalized views of the section header and content.
 If we want to compare any two sections-- to detect "similarity"-- we can go about it in two ways:

 1. **Sequence-based**, where the order of the words in the text matters.
 The traditional approach here (in political science literature, for recovering legislative text relationships) is to borrow an algorithm from bioinformatics, Smith-Waterman.[^3] This is often referred to as recovering "text reuse."